StuyPulse/cv-edu-2017/README.md

 - **Gaussian blur**: set the center pixel to a weighted mean of the pixels in the window, giving more weight to closer pixels.
-Gaussian blurring is very often used for removing noise/static from an image.
+Gaussian blurring is very often used to remove noise/static from an image.

 *(Aside: There are more, including the __bilateral filter__,